davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 思维碰撞

+论点：

 people can gain new ideas from others' different ideas.

+This process gives each of us a lot of inspiration.
+It can broaden our horizons and enrich our knowledge.

+Group discussion is very beneficial to students, because two heads are better than one.

+people can exchange their different ideas and thoughts, and learn from each other.

 For example.
-I often discuss with my classmates on some controversial issues, and during the process, we can exchange our different ideas and thoughts.
+I often discuss with my classmates on some controversial issues, and during the process, we can echange our different ideas and thoughts.
 This process gives each of us a lot of inspiration.
 It can broaden our horizons and enrich our knowledge.

-it' s also beneficial for students' study if they need to complete some projects, because during the process, students can have some group discussions, which can help them learn from each other' s different ideas.
+it's also beneficial for students' study if they need to complete some projects, because during the process, students can have some group discussions, which can help them learn from each other's different ideas.

 Last summer vacation, I worked in a local company.
 Our boss Fancy was very friendly and nice.
 She often discussed with all the group members in the company when she needed to make some important decisions.
 During the discussion, all the members exchanged their different ideas and thoughts, so that Fancy could make better decisions.
 This is good for the company.

 Group discussion is very beneficial to students, because two heads are better than one.
 During the discussion, students can exchange their different ideas and thoughts, and learn from each other.
 Every time when I encounter some difficult problems in study, I often discuss with my classmates, and they always offer me better ideas to solve those problems.
-It' s very efficient.
+It's very efficient.

 University students often need to have group discussion on their projects, so if boys and girls can live together in the same hall, they can discuss with each other whenever they want.
-It' s more convenient.
+It's more convenient.

 During the debate, people can exchange their different ideas and thoughts, and learn from each other.
 Every time when I encounter some difficult problems in study, I often discuss with my classmates, and they always offer me different perspectives to solve those problems.
-It' s very efficient.
+It's very efficient.

 ### 人际关系

-it' s good for your interpersonal relationship.
+it's good for your interpersonal relationship.
 For example, when you work in a team, positive forms of humor like telling jokes and using jokes to make people feel better about themselves can make you become popular in your team, which is very good for your relationship with others.

-What' s more, face-to-face communication gives professors and students an opportunity to build a relationship.
+What's more, face-to-face communication gives professors and students an opportunity to build a relationship.

 1. 尊重他人
 2. 倾听他人
 3. 保持礼仪
-4. 面对面交流
+4. 当面交流

 ### 尊重他人